FlorianPall/GraphWithLLM/README.md

 - `--config` to use a different config file.
 Value is the filename.
 Default is `general.yml`.
 Your own config needs the same structure as the `general.yml`.
 - `--merge` to merge graphs into one.
 - `--folderstructure` to create the folder structure for the project.
+- `--connectesco` connect esco with skills in graph
+- `--createcipher` to create the cipher for the graph.
+- `--createjsongraph` create json graph from pdf json

 #### Results
 The different results of each step will be saved in the `Cache` folder.
 The final result will be saved in the `Output` folder.